 Why Hospitals Rely on Travel Nurse Staffing Support

-Travel clinicians remain a cornerstone of modern hospital staffing models.
-Many facilities use travel nurse staffing support to avoid mandatory overtime, reduce stress on their permanent teams, and maintain safe nurse-to-patient ratios.
+Travel staff are a core part of how modern hospitals stay staffed.
+Many use travel support to dodge mandatory overtime, reduce burnout on their core teams, and keep ratios safe.

-Travelers step into active units with minimal orientation, supporting:
+Travelers step into active units with little ramp-up, covering:

 - High-traffic med-surg units